Matt's Monsters

 Matt's Monsters is a French-Dutch-Italian animated television series created by Jan Van Rijsselberge.
 It was co-produced by Gaumont-Alphanim (its first television series as a subsidiary of Gaumont), Laterna Magica and Rai Fiction.
 The show has been broadcast on Disney Channel and Disney XD (formerly Jetix).
-Matt's Monsters debuted in May 23, 2008 in France, and in other countries in June 1, 2009.
+Matt's Monsters debuted on May 23, 2008, in France, and in other countries on June 1, 2009.
 The series follows a nine-year-old boy named Matt, who is ready for action as he enlists his dad, his neighbor Manson and his pet monster Dink to run a monster agency as they hunt down for monsters of all shapes, sizes and forms and save the city of Joliville.